Smuttynose Island

 The island was named by fishermen who thought the profuse seaweed at one end made it look like the "smutty nose" of some vast sea animal.

 Smuttynose Island is the source of the name of the Smuttynose Brewing Company of Hampton, New Hampshire.

 Smuttynose murders

 The island is best known for the Smuttynose murders (also known as the Isles of Shoals murders), a sensational crime which occurred on March 6, 1873.

 The crime

 Three Norwegian immigrant women (Maren Hontvet, her sister Karen Christensen and their brother's wife, Anethe Christensen) were alone overnight in the only occupied house on the island, which belonged to Maren and her husband John.
-Shortly after 1 a.m., the three women were awakened by an intruder who beat and strangled Karen to death and used the Hontvet's own axe to kill Anethe.
+Shortly after 1 a.m., the three women were awakened by an intruder who beat and strangled Karen to death and used the Hontvets' own axe to kill Anethe.
 Maren was able to escape through a window and hid among rocks until daybreak, when she made her way over a breakwater and signaled to a neighboring island for help.